-- Construction activity would be restricted to daylight hours during the seabird peak fallout period (September 15-December 15) to avoid the use of nighttime lighting that could attract seabirds. - All outdoor lights would be shielded to prevent upward radiation.
+- Construction activity would be restricted to daylight hours during the seabird peak fallout period (September 15-December 15) to avoid the use of nighttime lighting that could attract seabirds.
+The limited temporary night time work outside of the peak seabird fallout period will be shielded to prevent upward radiation and directed away from any nearby beach habitats - All outdoor lights would be shielded to prevent upward radiation.
 This has been shown to reduce the potential for seabird attraction (Reed et al. 1985; Telfer et al. 1987).
-A selection of acceptable seabirdfriendly lights can be found online at the Kaua'i Seabird Habitat Conservation website (2013).
+A selection of acceptable seabird-friendly lights can be found online at the Kaua'i Seabird Habitat Conservation website (2013). - Outside lights that are not needed for security and safety would be turned off from dusk through dawn during the peak fallout period (September 15 to December 15).